 - Select a diverse group.
 If you are asked to provide more than one reference, try to select a diverse group.
 For instance, you may want to include a friend who's known you for years and can speak to your core personality and strengths.
 You might also choose a colleague who can speak about your on-the-job conduct and more work-related skills.

-How Should I Ask Someone for a Character Reference?
+How to Ask Someone for a Character Reference

 After you have decided whom to ask for a character reference, you need to think about how you will ask them.
 Read below for tips on how to ask for a character reference: